Aligning with Partners

 IFF

-Heart of the Lakes, the statewide association of Michigan’s land conservancies and other nonprofits dedicated to land and water conservation, regularly surveys its members to track land conservancies’ successes by the suite of unique protection tools they use: acquisition of nature preserves or conservation easements, assists or transfers of lands to local governments or the state, or management or stewardship of lands held by others.
+Heart of the Lakes, the statewide association of Michigan’s land conservancies and other nonprofits dedicated to land and water conservation, regularly surveys their members to track land conservancies’ successes by using their unique protection tools.
 The last survey was conducted in 2017.

 United States Environmental Protection Agency